javl/newProject/README.md

   * [Check this startup!](http://www.faception.com/) It's real!

 6. Mega Panopticon
   * Getting 10+ ptz ip cameras (possibly ones with known backdoors?) and placing them so that they can see each other.
-By checking their orientation you should be able to make it so that clicking on a camera in the image makes you jump to that camera's view.
+By checking their orientation you should be able to make it so that clicking on a camera in one video feed makes you jump to that camera's feed.
   * Placing the cameras around a room lets you view whatever is happening from every possible angle and with different zoom levels
   * Combine with as many ways to gather data as possible
   	* Run different types of computer vision on the images (posture / face detection, etc.)
     * Sniffing wifi / bluetooth in the space
     * Let people agree to the fact that they will be filmed before entering the space by pressing their finger on a fingerprint reader?
   * Using the camera's orientation you could also interact with other objects in the space, like clicking on some device to turn it on or off
+  * You'd be able to to [this](https://www.youtube.com/watch?v=qHepKd38pr00) (kind of)

 ####Interesting links:
 * [Border Bumping](http://borderbumping.net/) moves country borders on a map based on what celltower you are connected to in the border area.